Make WordPress Fast

 What does “100% Course completeness guarantee” mean?

-This guarantee means that every single thing, every single component, every single layer that has an impact on the performance of your site will be covered in this course.
+This guarantee means that every single thing, every single component, and every single layer that has an impact on the performance of your site will be covered in this course.

 Meet Remkus, the man behind the course